What Type of Spa Construction methods exist?

 What type of spa construction methods exist?
 In short, there are three different types of spa construction.
 There are two types of spa construction that your average DIYer can do.
 These are poured concrete and block-built spa construction methods.
 The third method of spa construction is called Gunite or Shotcrete spa construction.
 This is only for the processional spa builder.

-In this blog post, we will examine all three methods.
+In this blog post, I will examine all three methods.

 What is Gunite spa Construction?